Chunru1995/FinalProject_Repo/README.md

   This initialize the arrays of dice, and return the faces, weights, and die.

   - change_weight(self, face_id, new_weight):
-  Enter the new face_id and new_weight, and this returns the new frame of die and weights.
+  Enter the new face_id and new_weight, and this returns the new dataframe of die and weights.

   - roll_die(self, n_rolls=1):
   This returns the results of rolling a dice for n_rolls times.